How Much Electricity Does a Restaurant Use per Month?

 Between lighting, HVAC, water heating, and powering kitchen equipment, electricity costs can add up quickly for restaurants.
+Electricity use often fluctuates due to factors like seasonal heating and cooling needs, making it important for restaurants to monitor and manage their energy consumption.
+On average, a restaurant can spend anywhere from $2,000 to $6,000 per month on energy costs (Fact: 1).
 Furthermore, since many restaurants already run on thin margins, it serves them well to find ways to reduce spending in this cost category.
+This article is intended for restaurant owners and managers seeking to understand and reduce their monthly electricity bills by exploring average costs, key factors, and actionable strategies.

 Based on these numbers, the estimated annual energy costs for a mid-sized, 3,000 square foot restaurant might be around $9,270.
-Though the average electric bill will vary depending on the size of the restaurant, its consumption practices, and the ratio of electricity to natural gas, these numbers give us a good estimate to work from.
+Though the average electric bill will vary depending on the size of the restaurant, many restaurants choose to operate in smaller spaces to help reduce utility costs and improve energy efficiency.
+Its consumption practices, and the ratio of electricity to natural gas, these numbers give us a good estimate to work from.

 Two different types of restaurant energy audits exist—energy billing audits and consumption-based energy audits.